 Affirm partners with brands like Walmart, but one thing to note is interest rates are set by the individual retailer.
 This means that while some Affirm loans come with zero interest, others will have a 30% APR.

 Klarna is a third option, partnered with stores including Macy’s and Sephora.
-It typically breaks payments into four equal installments with no interest fees.
+It typically breaks payments into four equal instalments with no interest fees.

 With additional sites like Quadpay and PayPal also available, you might even see more than one BNPL option to choose from at checkout.

-Are Buy Now Pay Later options a good deal?
+Does Buy Now Pay Later offer a good deal?

-It’s always a good idea to compare BNPL to other financing options including personal loans and rewards credit cards to make sure you’re getting the most for your money.
+It’s always a good idea to compare BNPL to other financing options, including personal loans and rewards credit cards, to ensure you’re getting the most for your money.

 We can help